An Overview of NSIC Registration

 - MSMEs having NSIC Registration are exempted from the instalment of EMD (Earnest Money Deposit).

-All the bills being generated out of the genuine trade transactions, i.e., supplies made by MSMEs to renowned Public limited or Private Limited Companies/State or Central Government Departments and undertaking involved in manufacturing or service activities.
+- Bill Discounting Scheme: All the bills generated from genuine trade transactions, i.e., supplies made by MSMEs to renowned Public limited or Private Limited Companies/State or Central Government Departments and undertaking manufacturing or service activities.
 However, the traders are not covered under the ambit of this scheme.

-MSME Global Mart is a Business to Business (B2B) portal.
-This was initiated by the NSIC for offering technology, financial assistance, and business to MSMEs at affordable rates.
+- MSME Global Mart: MSME Global Mart is a Business to Business (B2B) portal.
+The NSIC initiated this to offer technology, financial assistance, and business to MSMEs at affordable rates.
 Further, the services offered by the MSME Global Mart can be benefited only by Annual Membership.

 Documents Required for NSIC Registration